 - 150 hours of supervision, of which 75 must be by a PTSTA or TSTA who is a member of EATA, ITAA or WPATA, 40 of which must be with the Principal Supervisor

-- 500 additional professional development hours (to be designated by the Principal Supervisor in accordance with national requirements)
+- 500 additional professional development hours (to be agreed with the Principal Supervisor in accordance with national requirements)

 How do I apply?

 Application forms, selection criteria and a prospectus are available to download as a PDF from the How to Apply page.
 Once we have received and checked your form, we will follow up your references and invite you for an interview.
 Your interview will cover the course, fees and provide us with the time to get to know you.
 You will have the opportunity to ask questions.
 The interview is an assessment of the suitability of your personal qualities & relevant experience for the training you are applying to undertake.

 Should you have a successful interview and you fulfill all the requirements we will contact you personally to advise you of your place on the course and we will send you a letter of acceptance with an invitation to an enrollment session.